Create private posts & pages for team members

 Restrict content access by membership level

-Both the Member Manager and Member Manager Pro plugins give you the option to further restrict access to content based on the membership level of the Business that the user is connected to.
+The Member Manager plugin give you the option to further restrict access to content based on the membership level of the Business that the user is connected to.

 NOTE: The user’s WordPress role is not affected by the user’s Chamber Dashboard membership level.